-A successful partnership with the Village of Gurnee allowed us to extend the existing trail system in the northeast part of Rollins Savanna to Route 45 and Dada Drive and provide a safe crossing for trails users.
-This 0.4-mile gravel trail connects the Village's bike path and several residential areas to the preserve and to the Millennium Trail so people can extend their recreation experience.
+In partnership with the Village of Gurnee, we extended the existing trail system in the northeast part of Rollins Savanna to Route 45 and Dada Drive to provide a safe crossing for trails users and connection to the Millennium Trail so visitors can expand their experience.

-Please keep dogs leashed and on trails at all times, and pick up after them.
+Dogs must be leashed and on trails at all times.
+Pick up after pets.
 Learn about our off-leash Dog Parks (permit required).

 Native Seed Nursery

-Groups, adults, and families with children ages 10 and up are welcome to volunteer at the nursery.
+Volunteer opportunities are often available at the nursery.
 Learn how to become a volunteer.